kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-03-istio-monitoring.md

 ## Enable mTLS for custom metrics

-To enable Strict mTLS scraping for a component, the corresponding ServiceMonitor needs to have the Istio TLS certificates configured:
+To enable Strict mTLS scraping for a component, configure the Istio TLS certificates in the corresponding ServiceMonitor:

 ```yaml
 ---